napari/napari/docs/plugins/index.md

 ## What can plugins do?

 - Change the look of napari with a color theme
-- Add custom dock widgets
+- Add custom widgets and user interface elements
 - Add file format support - readers and writers
 - Provide sample data

 ## How to build plugins?

+New plugins should target `npe2`.
+See the {ref}`npe2-getting-started`.

-For a guide on how to create a plugin, see {ref}`plugins-for-plugin-developers`.
+For a guide on how to create a plugin using `napari-plugin-engine`, see {ref}`plugins-for-plugin-developers`.
 For a complete list of _hook specifications_ that developers can implement, see the {ref}`hook-specifications-reference`.